New York attorney general accuses Charter Spectrum of ‘fraudulent and deceptive practices’ in suit

 Google Cloud takes aim at Microsoft customers with new Windows VMs

-New York State attorney general Eric Schneiderman isn’t mincing worlds in his State Super Court lawsuit against Charter’s Spectrum cable, the ISP formerly known as Time Warner Cable.
+New York State attorney general Eric Schneiderman isn’t mincing words in his State Super Court lawsuit against Charter’s Spectrum cable, the ISP formerly known as Time Warner Cable.

 “The allegations in today’s lawsuits confirm what many of you have long suspected,” Schneiderman said during a press conference today.
 “Spectrum-Time Warner has been ripping you off.”